Historical Map: The Atchison, Topeka and Santa Fe, 1956

-Submitted by Ryan, who says:
+Submitted by the eagle-eyed Garrett Smith, who says:

 Transit Maps says: